-Largely due to internal divisions, the Palestinian Legislative Council has not been able to meet since 2007, although individual members of the Council continue to carry out their parliamentary functions to the best of their abilities.
+Largely due to internal divisions, the Palestinian Legislative Council (PLC) has not been able to meet since 2007, although individual members of the PLC continue to carry out their parliamentary functions to the best of their abilities.

-Decides to recommend to the Governing Council of the Inter-Parliamentary Union that it adopt the following decision:
+The Governing Council of the Inter-Parliamentary Union

-- Thanks the delegation of Palestine and Mr. Azzam Al-Ahmad, head of the Fatah parliamentary group, for the information shared in the hearing with the Committee on the Human Rights of Parliamentarians held during the 139th IPU Assembly; - 2.
-Remains concerned that the parliamentary immunity of the members of the Palestinian Legislative Council (PLC) was lifted by presidential decision.
-This defeats the very purpose that the procedure for lifting parliamentary immunity is meant to serve, namely to shield the institution of parliament and their members from potential encroachment on their powers and privileges by the other branches of State; acknowledges, nevertheless, the exceptional situation in which the PLC finds itself, and which makes it very difficult for parliamentary immunity to be protected in practice; sincerely hopes that the PLC will soon be able to reconvene and to actively defend, as an institution, the rights of the people who elected them, as well as to protect their own members against possible reprisals because of their work; - 3.
+- 1. Thanks the delegation of Palestine and Mr. Azzam Al-Ahmad, head of the Fatah parliamentary group, for the information shared in the hearing with the Committee on the Human Rights of Parliamentarians held during the 139th IPU Assembly; - 2.
+Remains concerned that the parliamentary immunity of the members of the PLC was lifted by presidential decision.
+This defeats the very purpose that the procedure for lifting parliamentary immunity is meant to serve, namely to shield the institution of parliament and its members from potential encroachment on its powers and privileges by the other branches of State; acknowledges, nevertheless, the exceptional situation in which the PLC finds itself, and which makes it very difficult for parliamentary immunity to be protected in practice; sincerely hopes that the PLC will soon be able to reconvene and to actively defend, as an institution, the rights of the people who elected it, as well as to protect its own members against possible reprisals because of their work; - 3.
 Deeply regrets that the salaries of the 12 parliamentarians have not been reinstated and that the alleged violations of the right to freedom of movement conveyed by the complainants are still ongoing; is concerned about Mr. Abu Shamala's inability to renew his diplomatic passport, as his application was allegedly rejected by the competent authorities in the absence of any justification; recalls that the 12 parliamentarians filed several complaints with the judicial authorities; sincerely hopes that the court will rule swiftly on their complaints in an independent and fair manner; trusts that parliament will monitor this matter and assist them during the proceedings, if need be; - 4.
 Reiterates its concerns about the lifting of the parliamentary immunity of the 12 parliamentarians through a presidential decision so ordering, which would contradict the principle of the separation of powers and the independence of parliament; fails to fully understand the legal grounds justifying this decision; - 5.
-Requests the Secretary General to convey this decision to the parliamentary authorities, the complainant and any third party likely to be able to provide relevant information; - 6.
+Requests the Secretary General to convey this decision to the competent authorities, the complainant and any third party likely to be able to provide relevant information; - 6.
 Requests the Committee to continue examining this case and to report back to it in due course.